 What waiting periods apply to senior pet insurance?

-Waiting periods for Spot Pet Insurance vary by coverage type and state.
+Waiting periods for Spot Pet Insurance plans vary by coverage type and state.
 Accident coverage waiting periods may differ from illness coverage waiting periods.
 Contact Spot for specific details about your state and coverage selections.

 As Spot’s resident cat enthusiast, I am dedicated to researching and sharing information that helps pet owners take the best care of their pets.
 Pet ownership comes with it’s share of challenges, but my goal is to help make this journey easier.